 Our nationally recognized, individually tailored wilderness therapy programs lead the industry in specialized intervention services and relational model therapy as a catalyst for positive change in struggling preteens.

 New Vision Wilderness (NVW) sets industry standards in therapeutic outdoor programming, innovative clinical work and safety.
-We empower preteen students by involving them in decision-making and goal planning which helps build healthy and trusting relationships while working with the individual and the family.
+We empower preteen students by involving them in decision-making and goal planning which helps build healthy and trusting relationships while working with the individual and their family.
 NVW provides an unparalleled wilderness experience while adhering to the highest standards of safety and individual attention.
-The emotional and physical safety of clients is the most important factor for our staff.
+The emotional and physical safety of our students is the most important factor for our staff.
 We offer a “build them up” philosophy focusing on their strengths and encouraging growth in those areas.
-We utilize both adventure education and psychotherapy to create the change in clients and do not solely rely on a physical challenge regimen as the catalyst for change.
-NVW deemphasiszed the behavioral level system, favoring instead, a relational focused treatment plan.
+We utilize both adventure education and psychotherapy to create the change in clients and do not solely rely on a physically challenging regimen as the catalyst for change.